neondatabase/website/content/docs/connect/connection-pooling.md

 Error querying the database: db error: ERROR: prepared statement "s0" already exists
  ```

 You may encounter this error with other applications that require a direct connection to PostgreSQL or applications that are not compatible with PgBouncer in `transaction mode`.
-In these cases, do not enable connection pooling in Neon.
+To address this issue, Neon supports pooled and non-pooled connections to the same database with a `-pooler` connection string option.
+For more information, see [Enable connection pooling](#enable-connection-pooling) for more information.

 For more information about using Prisma in a PgBouncer-enabled environment, refer to the [Prisma documentation](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer#add-pgbouncer-to-the-connection-url).